King David

 2. King Saul was given to the nation of Israel because of the "crying / asking" of Israel for a King which the Prophet Samuel informed that the "crying / asking" was a rejection of God as their Leader.
 See the topic on King Saul for more details.

-3. King Saul was the first king of Israel, who was from the tribe of Benjamin
+3. King Saul was the first king of Israel, who was from the tribe of Benjamin, which is not the prophesized tribe.

 4. The Tribe of Judah was prophesized by Jacob in Genesis to be the Royal Blood Line.